Modelling interface factorizations between Landau-Ginzburg models as module functors: A category of functors

 \subsection{Structure of the morphism spaces}

-We now analyse the structure of the cohomology $H^{\bullet}(\Hom(U,V))$ more closely.
-For degree-$0$ morphisms $\phi^{(0)}$ the only condition is the closure with respect to $d$, so $H^{0}(\Hom(U,V))$ consists of all natural transformations of $U$ and $V$.
-As discussed in the previous section, we can restrict to the case of the elementary module $R$.
+We now analyze the structure of the cohomology $H^{\bullet}(\Hom(U,V))$ more closely.
+For degree-$0$ morphisms $\phi^{(0)}$, the only condition is the closure with respect to $d$, so $H^{0}(\Hom(U,V))$ consists of all natural transformations of $U$ and $V$.
+As discussed in the previous section, we can restrict to the case of the rank-one module $R$.
 The closure condition reads

-where $p$ is any polynomial (any element in $R$) and is viewed as an endomorphism on $R$.
-Because $U$ and $V$ are $\mathbb{C}$-linear functors, it is enough to require this condition for $p$ being a linear monomial, $p\in\{x_{1},\dotsc ,x_{n}\}$.
+where $p$ is any polynomial (any element in $R$) and is viewed as an endomorphism $p\cdot \one_R$ of $R$.
+Because $U$ and $V$ are $\mathbb{C}$-linear functors, it is enough to require this condition for $p$ being a linear monomial, $p\in\{x_{1},\dotsc ,x_{d}\}$.
 Therefore, the degree-$0$ cohomology is given by